ShahPranav1094-Courses/SDE-Preparation-Guide/README.md

-# SDE Preparation Guide
+## You must devote atleast 1-2 hrs daily over a period of 3-6 months for preparation.
+Consistency is the key.
+No Cheating :-P

 #### Disclaimer : None of the courses have been curated by me.
 This is just an attempt to gather all the material at one place.
 This is the exact same material that I had used for my preparation and in no way I am promoting or neglecting any particular YouTuber.
 Almost all the content is free except one course which I have stated explicitly.

-## You must devote atleast 1-2 hrs daily over a period of 3-6 months for preparation.
-## Consistency is the key.
-No Cheating :-P

 ### Pre-requisites